joeFischetti/Shibboleth-IdP3-TOTP-Auth/README.md

 Adding new seed to user
 ----------------------

-"~~At the moment you need to add your token codes to the repository with external process.
-I will create some kind of registeration flow to the IdP.~~"

 I have no plans to impelement a registration process within the IdP for the seed.
 This can (and should?) be handled elsewhere/via some outside process.
 The IdP should be used for login events, not account management.